yanicky/HHVM-LIVE/README.md

 7. [DEB.SURY.ORG](https://deb.sury.org) Repository for PHP-DEV

 ### Requirement
+* git
+* live-build

-While it's probably possible to build on other configuration, HHVM is not yet supported on Debian(buster) so this live-build configuration is designed for building HHVM-LIVE on Debian(stretch) and require live-build to be installed.
+While it's probably possible to build on other configuration, HHVM is not yet supported on Debian(buster) so this live-build configuration is designed for building HHVM-LIVE on a Debian(stretch) base.

 ``` sudo apt-get update;```